cpldcpu/tinytapeout_mcpu5/design/readme.md

 Assemble primes code:
 >./assemble.sh primes

 A WIN32 executable compiled with MINGW32 is provided with SMAL32 along with the source.
-Warning: Unfortunately is appears that SMAL32.C is not compiled correctly under 64 bit GCC in Linux, although no error is shown.
+Warning: Unfortunately is appears that SMAL32.C is not compiled correctly under 64 bit GCC in Linux, although no error is shown at compile time.